PeterWone/Antipodean/spike/Farewell.md

 Trixie wondered whether he'd fully honoured her objection to augmentations, but that time was past so she let it go.

+"But you can.
+Maybe you should give demonstrations."
+She changed the subject.
 "What will you do now?"

 > _You haven't told her yet, have you._